 - In August 2021, her pumpkin sculpture got washed into the sea during a tropical storm – it had been there since 1992!

 Yayoi Kusama is an abstract artist and her artwork can be described as pop art; it has bright, flat colours and simple patterns added over the top.
 Abstract artists often make use of pattern in different ways – to confuse the viewer or make their work more complicated.
-We know that Kusama is often inspired by food (the shape of pumpkins or mushrooms is obvious, but she also uses pattern and colour to make her work more abstract).
+We know that Kusama is often inspired by natural forms objects such as food (the shape of pumpkins or mushrooms is obvious, but she also uses pattern and colour to make her work more abstract).
 Kusama always uses dots in her work and the use of dots in different sizes makes the artwork exciting and fun to look at.
 Each of the dots has been very carefully painted or printed and they are all drawn precisely.
 Repeating simple shapes carefully is a clever way of making successful pattern work.
 Most of Kusama’s art only has one colour, meaning they have a monochromatic colour scheme.

 Look at the Pumpkin artwork above – why do you think Kusama fills the whole space with colour and patterns?
 Why do you think she has not left any white or blank spaces?

 Kusama works in lots of different ways, sometimes she creates paintings or drawings, sometimes clothing and sometimes she decides to create installation artworks.
 Installations are artworks that fill a whole room / space that visitors can walk around in and experience.
 Yayoi Kusama is very famous for creating installations called Infinity Mirror Rooms.
 These are huge rooms, filled with vibrant colours / shapes / dots / objects that have mirrors on each wall.
 The use of mirrors toys with the viewer’s perspective and creates an illusion of infinity.